Towards Data Auctions with Externalities: Introduction

-This question can be approached by solving two coupled problems: First, can we define a tractable yet expressive model for how a buying firm values a collection of datasets, and for the externality such a firm experiences when a competing firm is allocated data?
-Second, given such a model, can we derive the optimal mechanism (e.g., in terms of revenue generated) to sell data, and how is such a mechanism affected by the presence of externalities? {We note that many data marketplaces do already exist (e.g., Xignite for financial data, Gnip for social media data \cite{koutris12}).
+\looseness=-1 This question can be approached by solving two coupled problems: First, can we define a tractable yet expressive model for how a buying firm values a collection of datasets and for the externality such a firm experiences when a competing firm is allocated data?
+Second, given such a model, can we derive efficient or optimal mechanisms to sell data, and how is such a mechanism affected by the presence of externalities?\footnote{We note that many data marketplaces do already exist (e.g., Xignite for financial data, Terbine for IoT sensor data \citep{azcoitia22}).
 To the best of our knowledge, these real-world marketplaces tend to offer menu or subscription-based pricing options, but we suspect their pricing strategies are not optimized for welfare or revenue generation given the private valuations of data buyers and possible externalities between them due to downstream competition.
-Thus one driver of our approach is to explore contexts in which auction-based mechanisms for selling data sets can be optimal.} Below, we give an overview of how we tackle these two closely related problems and the answers they provide to the key question posed above.
+Thus one driver of our approach is to explore contexts in which auction-based mechanisms for selling datasets can be optimal.} Below, we give an overview of how we tackle these two closely related problems and the answers they provide to the key question posed above.

-\paragraph{How to Model a Buyer's Valuation for Data?} The challenge of modeling a buyer's utility for data stems from certain characteristics that are intrinsic to essentially all training data used to fit a statistical model: (i) datasets are freely replicable and so have no inherent scarcity; (ii) data is not fungible, and in fact its value is intrinsically combinatorial, i.e., different datasets (or different training features for a statistical model) are bound to have correlations in signal leading to sub-additive or super-additive valuations.
+\paragraph{How to Model a Buyer's Valuation for Data?} The challenge of modeling a buyer's utility for data stems from certain characteristics that are intrinsic to virtually all training data used to fit a statistical model: (i) datasets are freely replicable and so have no inherent scarcity; (ii) data is not fungible, and in fact its value is intrinsically combinatorial, i.e., different datasets (or different training features for a statistical model) are bound to have correlations in signal leading to sub-additive or super-additive valuations.
 In addition, in the presence of externalities, the value a buyer gets from a collection of datasets depends on the data allocated to other competing buyers.
 Thus a naive parameterization of a buyer's valuation for a collection of datasets will be exponential in the number of datasets available and in the number of competing firms, rendering such a model intractable.